Oxford Civil War History Guided Tour

 Broad St., Oxford, OX1 3BA

 Admire Hawksmoor’s monumental Clarendon Building, now the administrative heart of the Bodleian Library.
 The Clarendon Building was built to house the Oxford University Press, the university’s publishing house.
-Learn how Hyde’s History of the British Civil Wars became an 18th century publishing sensation, and helped to fund the University of Oxford from the early 1700s to today.
+Learn how Hyde’s History of the British Civil Wars became an 18th century publishing sensation, and helped to fund the University Press and the University of Oxford from the early 1700s to today.

 5 minutes • Admission Ticket Not Included